If we don’t answer your question here, please call us at 413.443.0188, x 100.

 How much walking is involved?

-Although there are 20 buildings at HSV, all of them are within a walkable village setting of about 10 acres.
+Although there are twenty buildings at the Village, all of them are within a walkable setting of about ten acres.
 We recommend wearing comfortable shoes.
 Benches are located throughout for sitting and resting.
 For more information, take a look at our Walking Tour Map.

 How will I know what’s going on when I visit?

 Our Ticket Desk staff and interpreters can help you navigate the Village and answer questions about the Shakers.
 Also, look for the daily handout of talks, tours and demonstrations included with admission.

 How should I dress?
 What if it rains?